Stochastic comparisons of sample mean differences for multivariate random variables: Introduction

 {\bf Conjecture} 1.
 Let random vector ${\bf X} = (X_1, X_2,\cdots, X_n)'$ follow a multivariate normal distribution $N_n ({\bf 0},{\bf \Sigma})$.
 Then its Gini index $G_n({\bf X})$ decreases in the sense of usual stochastic order as the covariance matrix ${\bf \Sigma}$ increases componentwise with diagonal elements remaining unchanged.

 Samanthi et al. (2016) pointed out that proving Conjecture 1 is a challenging task.
 They partially completes this task and claim that generalizes the conclusion to elliptical distributions, yet still leaves some open problems.
-Recent paper of Kim and Kim (2019) shows that this conjecture is true when $n = 2$.
+Recently, Kim and Kim (2019) {has shown} that this conjecture is true when $n = 2$.
 However, this conjecture is not true when $n \ge 3$.
-By using the positive semidefinite ordering of covariance matrices, they obtain the usual stochastic order of the Gini indexes for multivariate normal risks and generalized to the scale mixture of multivariate normal risks.
+By using the positive semidefinite ordering of covariance matrices, they obtained the usual stochastic order of the Gini indexes for multivariate normal risks and generalized to the scale mixture of multivariate normal risks.
 In this paper we generalize the main results in Samanthi et al. (2016) and Kim and Kim (2019) from multivariate normal risks and scale mixture of multivariate normal risks to multivariate elliptical risks and scale mixture of multivariate elliptical risks.

 The rest of the paper is organized as follows.
-In the next section, we introduce some basic notation and review the definition and properties of stochastic orders and elliptical distributions.
-Sections 3 and 4 establish the usual stochastic orders and increasing convex orders between Gini indexes for multivariate elliptical risks.
-We study the tail probability of Gini index for multivariate elliptical risks and a large deviation result for the Gini indexes of multivariate normal risks in Section 5.
+In the next section, we introduce some basic notations and review definitions and properties of stochastic orders and elliptical distributions.
+Sections 3 and 4 establish the usual stochastic orders and increasing convex orders between Gini mean differences for multivariate elliptical risks.
+We establish a large deviation result for the Gini mean difference of multivariate normal risks with nonzero mean vector in Section 5.
 Section 6 provides concluding remarks of the paper.